 Avalanche Cycle 2019

 In March 2019 Colorado saw an avalanche cycle not witnessed in our lifetimes.
-The 9.4” of water from 4 storms, and a lot of inclement weather, that fell pretty much just the first 23 days of the month made the SNOTEL data plots head sharply northwards.
-All of the Colorado Mountains received 150%-300% of normal precipitation.
+The 9.4” of water from 4 storms at the CSAS Senator Beck study plot at Red Mountain Pass and a lot of inclement weather, that fell in the first 23 days of the month made the SNOTEL data plots increase sharply.
+Most of the Colorado Mountains received 150%-300% of normal precipitation during these storms.
 The early March storms brought wind gusts upwards of 80 mph and our second dust-on-snow event of the season.
 The March 13 storm was associated with a bomb cyclone, a rapid drop in pressure, that brought an equivalent to that a category 2 hurricane at its central pressure.
 The March 20 storm brought two feet of snow in portions of the San Juan Mountains and gusts of up to 60 mph.

-But it is the rapid loading of an already loaded snowpack (sitting on a weak early season basal layer) that resulted in an epic avalanche cycle that also made March so historic.
-This set up the high country for historic avalanches, 300-year event avalanches, see this nice article from the Aspen Times about the Conundrum slide, Art Mears, avalanche consultant commented that this was “the largest Colorado avalanche I know of in my 46 years consulting”.
+However, the rapid loading of an already loaded snowpack (sitting on a weak early season basal layer) resulted in an epic avalanche cycle that made March so historic.
+The relatively dense, strong, dry storm slab that formed in March propagated fractures as long as 2,800m (~9,000 feet).
+Large-volume, high-density historic avalanches, occurred, many with return periods of 100-300-years.
+Large avalanches fell from various exposures, unlike more typical avalanche cycles that may favor certain exposures.
+See this nice article from the Aspen Times about a huge avalanche in Conundrum Creek near Aspen, Art Mears, avalanche consultant and a CSAS Board member, commented that this was “the largest Colorado avalanche I know of in my 46 years consulting”.
 Also see this article by AAA in The Avalanche Review issue 38.3 for an engineer’s perspective about the uniqueness of the period.
 Colorado Avalanche Information Center (CAIC) reported over 600 slides just in the first half of March, that being likely only 25% of the total over that period.
 Please see a small subset of photos below of avalanches in March.
 CAIC has an archive of documented slides that are necessary reading for any winter backcountry enthusiast.
-Driving in the Colorado Mountains in summer one sees a transformed landscape and all the fallen, broken trees attest to the power and reach of an avalanche.
+Driving in the Colorado Mountains in summer one sees a transformed landscape with substantial forest removed and existing avalanche paths widened and extended.

 How can climate change influence avalanches?
 See the Aspen Times article here.